thalys93/thalys93/README.md

+### Resume
 Full Stack Developer with Experience in Responsive Web Applications and Mobile Apps with React Native.
 Let's Turn Your Idea Into Reality?
 Get in touch with me!
 I will be at your disposal to assist you

+### Front End
+On the front end, my specialization is in creating modern and responsive user interfaces.
+With solid knowledge in React, HTML, and CSS, I am able to develop reusable components, manage application state, and ensure that the user experience is always intuitive and enjoyable.

+### Back End
+On the backend, I master the Node.js technology, which allows me to create efficient RESTful APIs.
+In addition, I have experience in relational databases, such as MySQL and PostgreSQL, and I am familiar with

 ---